Policy last updated

 Disability Inclusion Transition Funding (Reference 140)

-Disability Inclusion Transition Funding provides schools with funding continuity for students moving from Program for Students with Disabilities (PSD) Level funding to the new individualised disability funding model, Disability Inclusion Tier 3 Student-Level Funding.
+Disability Inclusion Transition Funding provides schools with funding continuity for eligible students moving from Program for Students with Disabilities (PSD) Level funding to the new individualised disability funding model, Disability Inclusion Tier 3 Student-Level Funding.

 Eligibility

-PSD Levels 5 and 6
+PSD Levels 5 and 6 without PSD review date

 Disability Inclusion Transition Funding is provided to schools for eligible students in this cohort without an assigned PSD review date until they complete their schooling.

-For this cohort, an allocation is made where a Disability Inclusion Profile is completed and the following criteria are met:
+For this cohort, an allocation is made where a Disability Inclusion Profile is completed, and the following criteria are met:

 - the student’s PSD Level funding rate is greater than the Tier 3 funding rate

-- the student’s PSD Level funding eligibility is active.
+- the student’s PSD funding is active.

 Examples of Disability Inclusion Transition Funding